reveurmichael/machine_learning/Readme.md

     - How to use your ML Web app
     - How did you implement your app
     - How did you deploy your app
+    - How CI/CD/GitHub Actions/WebHook plays a role in your deployment
 - If possible, make it fun.
 - If possible, make it fancy.
 - If applicable, include an ethics analysis of your project in the video.